akleemans/cp-logic/README.md

     C = pedantic(B)

-The **conjunctive normal** form you get with
+You can get the **conjunctive normal form** by entering

     cnf(D)

-Here too you can use the 'form-modifiers' directly in the middle of a formula, they will be evaluated first:
+You can use functions like nnf, cnf or pedantic directly in the middle of a formula, they will be evaluated first:

     C = cnf(A) OR NOT nnf(NOT B OR p0)

-### Apply a function
+There are many other formulas which (instead of a formula) will give you an explicit result like a boolean value, a integer or a drawn tree.
 For a simple satisfiability test, use

     sat(A)

-which will return if A is satisfiable and if yes, which valuation it satisfies.
+This function will return a satisfying assignment (if any) for A.

-For the clause set (which will be obtained through CNF) enter
+In order to obtain the clause set of a formula A enter

     clause_set(A)

-which will provide the corresponding set in set notation.
+which will provide the corresponding clause set, obtained by the cnf of A.
 For the length, enter

     length(A)

-and the elements of the formula will be counted and shown as an integer.
+This function will return the number of occurrences of atomic formulas and logical connectives in A.

 Formulas can also be divided and subdivided in their subformulas.
 For a given formula, all subformulas are shown using